-The “puppy blues” refers to an emotional state of feeling overwhelmed, sadness, anxiety, or regret that many people experience after bringing home a new dog.
-While the puppy blues may last a few months, there are ways to cope with and navigate this experience, including connecting with other new dog owners, taking time for yourself, and talking with a therapist or mental health expert.
+The “puppy blues” refers to feelings of overwhelm, sadness, anxiety, or regret that many people experience after bringing home a new dog.
+While the puppy blues may last a few months, there are ways to cope with and navigate this experience, including connecting with other new dog owners, taking time for yourself, and talking with a therapist.

-Before bringing your new dog home, you may have felt anticipation and formed an idea in your mind of how it would be—long walks, games of fetch, and plenty of cuddles.
-However, the reality of integrating the dog into your lifestyle sets in, and it may not be exactly how you pictured it.
+The puppy blues can happen when the reality of integrating a new dog into your life sets in, and it isn’t working out how you pictured it.
 You may wonder whether it was a good idea to get a dog, or whether the dog might be better off with someone else.
 You may feel like you can’t do anything right, or like you can’t catch a break.
 In some cases, you may feel like you and your dog don’t have a meaningful connection.

 The puppy blues can affect anyone, whether it’s your first or sixth time bringing home a new puppy or dog.